intentee/paddler.intentee.com/content/docs/starting-out/reporting-metrics.md

 ## Prometheus format metrics

-Paddler exposes the `/metrics` endpoint you can scrap to obtain metrics in the Prometheus format.
+Paddler exposes the [Get metrics](@/api/management-service/get-metrics.md) endpoint you can scrape to obtain metrics in the Prometheus format.

 ```
 Method: GET